number5alive/funsizehikes/blog/_posts/2016-05-07-san-jacinto.markdown

 tagimg: 'http://eloiserobbins.files.wordpress.com/2016/05/wp-14625779249381.jpg'
 ---

 We are itchy in Idyllwild, impatient to hike.
 Our motel gives us a ride to the trailhead.
 I pull out my camera to take a photo and it gives me an error message.
 I turn it off and back on again.
 Still no luck.
 Great.
 The most beautiful part of the trail and I have to rely on my cell phone.
-I chase Shake and Bake and Bear Bait down the trail, asking them to take photos for me.
+I chase Shake'nBake and Bear Bait down the trail, asking them to take photos for me.

 We are itchy in Idyllwild, impatient to hike.
 Our motel gives us a ride to the trailhead.
 I pull out my camera to take a photo and it gives me an error message.
 I turn it off and back on again.
 Still no luck.
 Great.
 The most beautiful part of the trail and I have to rely on my cell phone.
-I chase Shake and Bake and Bear Bait down the trail, asking them to take photos for me.
+I chase Shake'nBake and Bear Bait down the trail, asking them to take photos for me.

 ![san-jacinto](http://eloiserobbins.files.wordpress.com/2016/05/wp-14625779249381.jpg)
 We climb the Devil's slide trail to rejoin the PCT.
 Two miles in, most people pitch their tents.
 I keep mine in my bag- we'll be racing darkness on the way back down and all five of us will fit in there if we have to.